crs4/seal/docs/index.rst

 manipulating and analyzing short read alignments.
 Seal applications generally run on the Hadoop_ framework and are made to scale well in the amount of computing nodes available and the amount of the data to process.
 This fact makes Seal particularly well suited for processing large data sets.
-Seal is part of the Biodoop suite of tools.

 Tools
 ++++++++++

-Seal currently contains the following tools.
+Seal currently contains the following Hadoop-based tools.

+:ref:`Bcl2Qseq <bcl2qseq_index>`
+  Extract reads in ``qseq`` format from an Illumina run directory.

 :ref:`Demux <demux_index>`
   Separate sample data in the ``qseq`` file format produced by a multiplexed Illumina run.